KnowledgeCanvas/knowledge/README.md

 ## How
 A knowledge source can be a link to a web page, a path to a local file, a URI to a calendar entry, etc. **If you can drag-and-drop something in to the app, it can be a knowledge source.** So far I have hooks for local files, web links, raw text, raw HTML, calendar entries (macOS), emails (macOS), and OmniFocus tasks (macOS).
 This list is limited to the things I have had time and interest to implement, but the possibilities are quite literally endless.

-Once a knowledge source is imported, we can pass it to Tika to extract text content, which can then be used to generate extractive/abstractive summaries (a-la BERT, DistilBERT, …), perform topic modeling, document clustering, etc. One of the more exciting possibilities is the PRDAG (short for “pre-requisite directed acyclic graph”).
+Once a knowledge source is imported, it can passed to Tika to extract text content, which can then be used to generate extractive/abstractive summaries (a-la BERT, DistilBERT, …), perform topic modeling, document clustering, etc. One of the more exciting possibilities is the PRDAG (short for “pre-requisite directed acyclic graph”).
 The PRDAG, once implemented, will take in a selection of knowledge sources and generate a graph that answers the question “which of these N articles/documents should I read first, second, etc.“.

 Finally, the app is built on Electron, so it has most of the capabilities you would expect from a normal browser.
-This means you can view/use full-blown web apps like Trello, Notion, and Google Docs directly, without ever leaving the application.
+This means you can view/use full-blown web apps like Trello, Notion, and Google Docs directly in the app.
 As of now, you can also preview PDFs directly from the app using the default PDF viewer that comes with Chromium.
-I plan to integrate PDF.js at some point and support for markup/annotation will be paramount.
+Support for better viewing will be provided by PDF.js at some point, and support for markup/annotation will be paramount.

 ## Note